Saturday, March 8, 2025

 8. The Legal Mind.
 Frequently, Christie writes her stories to involve court proceedings, or to do with the execution of Wills, or the researching of family trees and marriages.
 Whenever this happens, she brings in this character to be a reference to the researchers.
 Always very intelligent, very methodical and logical, often hindered by how much information they can divulge.

 10. The Rake.
 A young man who indulges one or more vices.
 Often is very successful at it, but it may catch up with him eventually.
-He may be a womanizer, or a gambler but always with extreme flair and charisma.
+He may be a womanizer, or a gambler, or an addict but always with extreme flair and charisma.
 Usually he is brilliant in other ways, or is unreasonably charming, which hides or excuses his flaws to others.
+This may be a ne'er-do-well pilot, or a race car driver, or a wealthy man about town.

 11. The Rival.
 A young man who is in competition with the main male character.
 Often not quite as successful, never did quite as well in school or on the sports field.
 This sometimes makes him bitter about life.
 He may have a failing that he doesn't manage well, such as drugs, gambling, alcoholism, that holds him back.